 What is LinkedIn?
 Whether you’re starting out in your career, want to grow an established specialism or even looking for work, LinkedIn can be a one-stop place to network with fellow professionals.

 However, this is only really scratching the surface of what LinkedIn offers.
 Indeed, LinkedIn is essentially one of the biggest publishing platforms the world has ever seen.
-Even better, it is one of the most effective, as users are specifically looking for content relating to their industry.
+Even better, it is one of the most effective, as users specifically seek content relating to their industry.

 This makes LinkedIn an incredibly powerful B2B sales and marketing tool.